Sterling Life Insurance Company

 - Quality assessment and improvement activities such as peer review and credentialing of providers;

 - Care and disease management activities;

 - In the event of a merger or acquisition.

 - Business Associates.
-Windsor may disclose your information to third parties that it hires to assist in the administration of your benefits.
+Sterling may disclose your information to third parties that it hires to assist in the administration of your benefits.
 These third parties are called Business Associates and they must agree in writing to protect and maintain the confidentiality and security of your information.
-Examples of a Business Associate are the doctors who do medical reviews and/or a vendor who prints claim notifications on the behalf of Windsor.
+Examples of a Business Associate are the doctors who do medical reviews and/or a vendor who prints claim notifications on the behalf of Sterling.

 SPECIAL SITUATIONS.
 We may use or disclose health information about you for the following purposes, subject to all applicable legal requirements and limitations:

 - To Avert a Serious Threat to Health or Safety.
 We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.